Sino-Indian War: Aksai Chin

 After the Chinese reconquered Turkestan in 1878, renaming it Xinjiang, they again reverted to their traditional boundary.
 By now, the Russian Empire was entrenched in Central Asia, and the British were anxious to avoid a common border with the Russians.
 After creating the Wakhan corridor as the buffer in the northwest of Kashmir, they wanted the Chinese to fill out the "no man's land" between the Karakoram and Kunlun ranges.
 Under British (and possibly Russian) encouragement, the Chinese occupied the area up to the Yarkand River valley (called Raskam), including Shahidulla, by 1890.
 They also erected a boundary pillar at the Karakoram pass by about 1892.
 These efforts appear half-hearted.
 A map provided by Hung Ta-chen, a senior Chinese official at St. Petersburgh, in 1893 showed the boundary of Xinjiang up to Raskam.
 In the east, it was similar to the Johnson line, placing Aksai Chin in Kashmir territory.

+Hung Ta-chen's map handed to the British consul at Kashgar in 1893.
+The boundary, marked with a thin dot-dashed line, agreed with the 1878 British map.

 By 1892, the British settled on the policy that their preferred boundary for Kashmir was the "Indus watershed", i.e., the water-parting from which waters flow into the Indus river system on one side and into the Tarim basin on the other.
 In the north, this water-parting was along the Karakoram range.
 In the east, it was more complicated because the Chip Chap River, Galwan River and the Chang Chenmo River flow into the Indus whereas the Karakash River flows into the Tarim basin.
 A boundary alignment along this water-parting was defined by the Viceroy Lord Elgin and communicated to London.
 The British government in due course proposed it to China via its envoy Sir Claude MacDonald in 1899.
 This boundary, which came to be called the Macartney–MacDonald Line, ceded to China the Aksai Chin plains in the northeast, and the Trans-Karakoram Tract in the north.
 In return, the British wanted China to cede its 'shadowy suzerainty' on Hunza.
 (Note: The so-called Macartney-MacDonald proposal was precipitated by the crisis over Hunza, which was theoretically a vassal state of both China and Kashmir.
 In 1890, the British invaded Hunza and replaced its ruler, and the Chinese remonstrated.
 The British wanted the Chinese to cede their suzerainty over Hunza and yet grant rights to cultivate lands outside its boundary.
 In return for this largesse, they were prepared to cede the Aksai Chin plains, but not Lingzi Tang plains, to China.
 Scholar Parshotam Mehra has termed it a 'barter'.)